reown-com/appkit/README.md

 - providerOptions: any (optional): An object mapping arbitrary string that adds the required configuration to multiple web3 providers.

+  - Portis: requires the id of the dapp and the network.

+  - Fortmatic: requires the api key.

 - onConnect: function (required): Triggers when a web3 provider has been connected.

 - onClose: function (required): Triggers when the lightbox closes.